How to self-publish your book on Amazon (the ultimate guide)

 For e-books there is only one answer: the front material is there to convert ‘Look Inside’ browsers to people who actually buy your book.
 It’s effectively a front door that has to look welcoming if you want to tempt readers inside.

 If your front end material does not directly contribute to that goal, then it needs to go elsewhere.
-Yes, you may want to find room for your acknowledgements, your copyright notices and all the rest.
+Yes, you may want to find room for your thanks, your copyright notices and all the rest.
 But do those things make people buy your book?
 Of course not.
 So bury them at the back.

 The front of your e-book probably only needs: